 India aim for spin depth, flexible bowling options in ODIs

-India aims to build on their T20I success against England in the upcoming ODI series, focusing on spinners and flexible bowling options.
+India aim to maintain momentum from a T20I series win against England as they prepare for the ODI series, focusing on spinners and team clarity.

 New Delhi: After a historic T20I series win against England, India head into the ODI leg with momentum, confidence, and on the back of a dominant show by their spinners.